The next time you eat sashimi, nigiri or other forms of raw fish, consider doing a quick check for worms.

 The authors aren’t sure what caused the large increase of Anisakis worms over the past several decades, but climate change, more nutrients from fertilizers and runoff, and an increase in marine mammal populations over the same period could all be potential reasons, they said.

 Marine mammals have been protected under the Marine Mammal Protection Act since 1972, which has allowed many populations of seals, sea lions, whales, and dolphins to grow.
 Because the worms reproduce inside marine mammals — and their rise occurred over the same time period as the mammals’ increase — this is the most plausible hypothesis, Wood said.

-“It’s possible that the recovery of some marine mammal populations has allowed recovery of their Anisakis parasites.”
-Wood said.
+“It’s possible that the recovery of some marine mammal populations has allowed recovery of their Anisakis parasites,” Wood said.
 “So, the increase in parasitic worms actually could be a good thing, a sign that the ecosystem is doing well.
-But, ironically, if one marine mammal population increases in response to protection and its Anisakis parasites profit from that increase, it could put other, more vulnearble marine mammal populations at risk of increased infection, and that could make it even more difficult for these endangered populations to recover.”
+But, ironically, if one marine mammal population increases in response to protection and its Anisakis parasites profit from that increase, it could put other, more vulnerable marine mammal populations at risk of increased infection, and that could make it even more difficult for these endangered populations to recover.”

 Reference: “It’s a wormy world: Meta-analysis reveals several decades of change in the global abundance of the parasitic nematodes Anisakis spp. and Pseudoterranova spp. in marine fishes and invertebrates” by E.A.
 Fiorenza, C.A.
 Wendt, K.A.
 Dobkowski, T.L.
 King, M. Pappaionou, P. Rabinowitz, J.F.
 Samhouri and C.L.
 Wood, 19 March 2020, Global Change Biology.